Nash-Clark/NonLethalTasers/README.md

 **Credits:**

-CyCoSnag's Weapon Metas Resource:
+*CyCoSnag's Weapon Metas:*

-Idea to create this, providing info on how I could achieve this.
+Resource that provided info on how I could achieve creating this.

+*RtheAmazing's Realistic Ped Damages:*

+Idea to create the recourse after I could not find the file after GTAPoliceMods went down.

 --------------------------------------------------------------------------------